 As populism developed through different waves, populist parties chose to strike a more moderate tone and throw out the more extreme elements of their parties.
 This has led to the inclusion of some populist parties in government.
-Therefore it could be expected that modern populist parties will be less radical both as a party functioning within the opposition and also as a party in power.
+Therefore, it could be expected that modern populist parties will be less radical both as a party functioning within the opposition and also as a party in power.

 H2: Populist parties in the opposition, that are part of the fourth wave, will be less radical in terms of discourse than populist parties that arose within the context of the third wave.